Instituto FIVIR is fertility clinic located in the capital of Valencia, very close to the El Saler shopping center.

 These medical specialists are external professionals who come to the clinic when they have to visit a patient.

 Besides, once a week the entire FIVIR medical team meets for a clinical session of the ongoing cases.

 In general, the FIVIR Institute has good reviews on the Internet.
 On their Facebook page, some of their patients have expressed how grateful they are, although the comments are a bit old.
 If you are a FIVIR patient and you are interested in telling us about your experience, whether it has been positive or negative, you can do so in the comments section.

 Location of the clinic

 FIVIR is located in Valencia, exactly in the street d'Antonio Ferrandis at the corner with the street Blas Gámez Ortiz.

-This is the southern area of Valencia, some 3 kilometers from the centre.
-The City of Arts and Sciences, the Saler shopping centre and the La Fe Hospital of Valencia are very close by.
+This is the southern area of Valencia, some 3 kilometers from the center.
+The City of Arts and Sciences, the Saler shopping center and the La Fe Hospital of Valencia are very close by.

 How to get there?